This article is part of the series

 The same is true of how you feel about your partner, and how she feels about you.

-Your Partner Chose YOU, for a Reason
+Your partner chose YOU, for a reason

-Your girlfriend chose YOU, remember that.
+Your girlfriend or boyfriend chose you, remember that.

 That’s right, YOU.